rayxis/w14-Tech-Blog/README.md

 ## Description

 The aim of this project is to provide an interactive, seamless tech blog experience for users.
 The blog allows users to publish articles, blog posts, thoughts, and comments.
-Users can signup, login, logout, view posts by other authors, and interact by commenting on others' posts.
+Users can sign up, login, logout, view posts by other authors, and interact by commenting on others' posts.

 ### Features